 Along with examining incentive payments in borrower contracts, the department is looking at collector scripts and “making sure they’re giving people the best information available,” Secretary of Education Arne Duncan said in an interview on March 28, after testifying about the agency’s budget before a House panel.

 With $67 billion of student loans in default, the Education Department hires 23 private debt-collection companies to chase borrowers.
 The contractors include Pioneer Credit Recovery, a unit of SLM Corp.
-(SLM), the largest student-loan company, known as Sallie Mae.
+(SLM:US), the largest student-loan company, known as Sallie Mae.

 Companies that collect student loans directly for the department and through state agencies received about $1 billion in commissions last year, according to a review of contracts and agency data.